inkognitro/react-app-tutorial/README.md

 > just go to https://github.com/inkognitro/react-app-tutorial-code/compare and choose the specific tutorial step
 > branches to compare.
 Some steps are split into smaller branches.
 > Every step is an accumulation of all the steps before plus the code changes of the tutorial step.
+>
+> Feel free to use the code for your own project.
+It's available under the MIT license :neutral_face:

 [Let's start »](01-setup.md)